PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 - Key changes to E minor (same signature: F#)
 - F# appears after change → compares against remembered (:natural) → prints sharp

-## Multi-Voice Considerations
+## Instrument-Level Scope

-In multi-voice music, all voices contribute to the shared remembered state based on **rhythmic position** (horizontal placement), not voice separation.
+Remembered alterations operate at the **instrument level**, encompassing all staves and voices of that instrument.
+All pitches contribute to the shared remembered state based on **rhythmic position** (horizontal placement).

-**Rationale**: Accidentals affect the staff position visually.
-A performer reading the staff sees all voices simultaneously.
-If voice 1 has F# at position 1/4 and voice 2 has F natural at position 1/2, the F natural affects the visual memory for subsequent notes in either voice.
+**Rationale**: A performer reading an instrument's notation sees all staves and voices simultaneously.
+If the piano's right hand has F# at position 1/4 and the left hand has F natural at position 1/2 (on a different staff), the F natural affects the visual memory for subsequent F notes in either staff.

+**Multi-staff instruments**: For piano, harp, organ, and choir (SATB on grand staff), all staves share accidental memory.
+Cross-staff notation works naturally because the entire instrument is scanned together.

 **Implementation note**: Timewalk processes voices sequentially with position counting restarting at 0 for each voice.
-Therefore the algorithm collects all pitch tuples from the measure, sorts by position to establish left-to-right reading order, then processes the sorted sequence.
+Therefore the algorithm collects all pitch tuples from all staves and voices of the instrument, sorts by position to establish left-to-right reading order, then processes the sorted sequence.

 **Example** (two voices, G major):
 ```clojure